RubenSandwich/EdibleEms/_posts/2017-05-01-my-energizing-morning-routine.md

 Here are the activities that fill my mornings each day before work:

 * Lay in bed for 1-2 minutes with a timer, breathing and petting my dog while slowly adjusting to wakefulness.
-VIDEO

 * Brush my teeth w/baking soda.
-VIDEO

 * Change into comfortable walking clothes.